EN

 Pilgrimage and Legacy in East Asian Heritage

-Interdisciplinary Planning Specialist of X-Basic Planning, Lo Ching-yun, outlined the renewal concept for ‘Chang Yuan Hospital’.
+Interdisciplinary Planning Specialist of X-Basic Planning, Lo Ching-yun, outlined the renewal concept for ‘Chang-Yuan Hospital’.

 Current appearance of Yakushiji East Pagoda in Nara.
 (Credit: Wikimedia, Photo by Tokumeigakarinoaoshima, https://reurl.cc/lzVKKd)

-During his studies in Japan, Mr. Li conducted extensive fieldwork, traveling by motorcycle to document more than 400 Ōbaku sect buildings across the country, an effort that informed his doctoral dissertation on Tang-style gable structures.
+During his studies in Japan, Professor Li conducted extensive fieldwork, traveling by motorcycle to document more than 400 Ōbaku sect buildings across the country, an effort that informed his doctoral dissertation on Tang-style gable structures.
 Following his work on the painting conservation of Taiwan’s ‘Changhua Yuan Qing Temple,’ his focus returned to the international stage at Yakushiji East Pagoda in Nara—a project that realized his early passion for restoring ancient structures.

-Recalling the Yakushiji East Pagoda restoration, Mr. Li noted it was an interdisciplinary achievement, uniting experts in architectural history, archaeology, and art history, rather than the work of any single team or individual.
+Recalling the Yakushiji East Pagoda restoration, Professor Li noted it was an interdisciplinary achievement, uniting experts in architectural history, archaeology, and art history, rather than the work of any single team or individual.
 The restoration team determined the structure’s condition and restoration history by referencing the West Pagoda, measuring its wooden components, and minutely examining every nail to trace its restorative path since the Nara period.

-Beyond hands-on restoration work, building survey research has been equally critical to Mr. Li’s development of a cross-cultural perspective.
+Beyond hands-on restoration work, building survey research has been equally critical to Professor Li’s development of a cross-cultural perspective.
 Through fieldwork spanning from Vienna’s World Museum to Japan’s Nikko Toshogu and China’s Yongle Palace, and through detailed surveys of archival materials in the British Museum, the Louvre, and the Pennsylvania Museum of Art, he has developed a macro-perspective for systematizing the technical, decorative, and cultural affinities and distinctions in international architectural heritage.

 Of all his research cases, the World Heritage Site ‘Nikko Toshogu’ stands out as the most memorable for him.
 This complex, famous for its extreme opulence, actually triggered a nine-year ethical debate on its restoration in the early 1900s.
 Defying the contemporary Japanese preference for “preserving the current state,” conservation supervisor Shintaro Oe opted to repaint Toshogu Shrine traditionally.
 He justified this by pointing to its historical 20-30 year repainting cycle, arguing that its decay was a sign of post-Meiji poverty, not age.
 For him, restoration was an act of historical reverence.
 The decision sparked heated debate.
 Some urged preserving the status quo, while others favored an artificially aged look to retain the building’s antique charm.